4.9-Stars

 1. Locate the test button.
 The test button is usually located on the front of the smoke alarm.
 It may be a small button or a lever.

-2. Press and hold the test button.
-Once you have located the test button, press and hold it for five seconds.
+2. Once you have located the test button, press and hold it for five seconds.

 3. Listen for the alarm to sound.
-The alarm should sound in a loud, steady tone.
-Check the lithium battery if the alarm does not sound or is weak.
+It should sound loud and steady.
+If it does not sound or is weak, check the lithium battery.

 4. Replace the batteries.
 If the smoke alarm is battery-powered, replace the batteries every six months.
 It’s always good to have a backup battery in hand.